Developer notes

 - A menu is a container for a list of items

-- Confining the user within the menu communicates the context to the screen reader user that there is a menu or modal present.
-If menu hides content underneath it, the screen reader focus should be confined within the menu.
+- If menu hides content underneath it, the screen reader focus should be confined within the menu

-- Tapping outside the modal to close cannot be the only option for screen reader users
+- Tapping outside the menu to close cannot be the only option for screen reader users

 Name